IBM/microservices-using-apiconnect-and-appconnect/README.md

   > Note: It can take up to 15-20 minutes for the cluster to be set up and provisioned.

+### Create App Connect service instance

+Create an instance of [IBM App Connect](https://cloud.ibm.com/catalog/services/app-connect).
+Ensure `lite` plan is selected.
+Click `Create`.
+A new instance of IBM App Connect should be created.

+### Create API Connect service instance

+### Create Node-RED service instance

-## 4. Configure App Connect
+## 3. Configure App Connect
 Use App Connect to connect your different applications and make your business more efficient.
 Set up flows that define how data is moved from one application to one or more other applications.
 App Connect supports a range of skill levels and interfaces, giving you the flexibility to create integrations without writing a single line of code.
 You can use a web user interface or drop resources into a toolkit that gives a broader range of configuration options.
 Your entire organization can make smarter business decisions by providing rapid access, visibility, and control over data as it flows through your business applications and systems from a single place - App Connect.
 Find more App Connect resources in [Learn More](#app-connect-resources-links-for-basic-familiarty) section.

-### Create App Connect service instance
-- If you do not already have an instance of App Connect then [Create an instance of IBM App Connect](https://cloud.ibm.com/catalog/services/app-connect).
-Ensure `lite` plan is selected.
-Click `Create`.
-A new instance of IBM App Connect should be created.

 ### Import API interfaces and flow
 - On IBM Cloud dashboard, click the App Connect service instance created in earlier step and will be be listed under `Cloud Foundry Services`